LyuJ1998/HandTailor/README.md

 ```bash
 python demo_in_the_wild.py
 ```
-We recommand to use the camera intrinsic, which will improve the performance.
+We recommand you to utilize the camera intrinsic, which will improve the performance a lot.

 ## Realtime Demo
+To reconstruct the hand from image captured with a webcam,run the following command.
 Also remember to use the proper camera intrinsic, the following command is for RealSense D435
 ```bash
 python app.py --fx=612.0206 --fy=612.2821 --cx=321.2842 --cy=235.8609
 ```